 I am also involved in ongoing research on the political economy of the mining industry in South Africa, with a particular interests in distributional politics, financialization, and functional upgrading processes within global value chains.
 Much of this work was previously carried out in collaboration with researchers from the Mining and Rural Transformation in Southern Africa research group at the Society, Work and Politics Institute, University of the Witwatersrand.
 I have additional research interests in infrastructure and state-owned enterprises in post-apartheid South Africa, and the history of science, technology and expertise in international development.
 I am a member of the Foundational Economy Collective, and have an interest in furthering 'foundational economy' thinking to address economic development challenges.
 Prior to coming to Edinburgh, I worked at the Society, Work and Development Institute, University of the Witwatersrand, and at the ESRC Centre for Research on Socio-Cultural Change, University of Manchester.
 My PhD at the University of Manchester was on the history of science and technology in agricultural development in Zambia.
 Publications can be found here: https://edinburgh.academia.edu/AndrewBowman/

 Topics interested in supervising

-If you are interested in being supervised by Andrew Bowman, please see the links below for more information:
+If you are interested in being supervised by Andrew Bowman, please see the links below (open in new windows) for more information: